bagibence/nemos/docs/how_to_guide/custom_solvers.md

     format_version: 0.13
     jupytext_version: 1.18.1
 kernelspec:
-  display_name: Python 3 (ipykernel)
+  display_name: nemos_env
   language: python
   name: python3
 ---

-# Using custom solvers
+# Creating and using custom solvers

 To support flexibility and long-term maintenance, NeMoS now has a backend-agnostic solver interface, allowing the use of solvers from different backend libraries with different interfaces.
-This also means that users can provide their own solvers, and as long as they adhere to the interface defined by [`AbstractSolver`](nemos.solvers._abstract_solver.AbstractSolver), they should be compatible with NeMoS and can be used for fitting models.
+This also means that users can provide their own solvers, and as long as they adhere to the interface defined by `AbstractSolver`, they should be compatible with NeMoS and can be used for fitting models.

-In the following we will walk through how one can create a NeMoS-compatible solver that uses [`scipy.optimize.minimize`](scipy.optimize.minimize) in the background.
+In the following we will walk through how one can create a NeMoS-compatible solver that uses [`scipy.optimize.minimize` with the modified Powell method](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-powell.html#optimize-minimize-powell), an algorithm not present in NeMoS by default.

 +++